aborroy/acs-transform-cluster/README.md

 * [acs-community](acs-community) folder includes Docker Compose deployment for ACS Community 7.1
 * [acs-enterprise](acs-enterprise) folder includes Docker Compose deployment for ACS Enterprise 7.1
-* [acs-enterprise-individual](acs-enterprise-individual) folder includes Docker Compose deployment of individual Transform Services for ACS Enterprise 7.1 (only ADW is supported)
+* [acs-enterprise-individual](acs-enterprise-individual) folder includes Docker Compose deployment of individual Transform Services for ACS Enterprise 7.1

 >> Note this is a sample deployment designed for education purposes.
 When scaling up Alfresco Transform Service in real world, additional requirements should impact in the design of the final deployment.